-- enforced.
+- 1 enforced.
 Oversight will include spot checks of municipal projects and program audits.
-If the LGU is 1 - found noncompliant, the District will work with the LGU to correct the issue.
-However, if problems 2 - persist, the District may revoke or suspend the municipal permit and require individual permits, issued 3 - by the District, for all activities covered by these Rules.
-The District may also pursue remedies as 4 - provided by law to ensure compliance with these Rules.
-5 - The District will not be responsible for liabilities, costs, and damages caused by the LGU's lack of 6 - proper implementation.
-7 - 8 1.1.7 Suspension or Revocation - 9 The District may revoke or suspend an issued municipal permit if it was issued based upon inaccurate information provided by the permittee, the permittee has not demonstrated the ability to fulfill the terms, 10 or the permittee fails an audit.
-11 - 1.1.8 Variance 12 - It is the District's policy to allow LGUs to grant variances and issue conditional use permits according 13 - to processes for such actions contained in existing local controls, except for the professional certification 14 - requirement for steep slopes.
-At least thirty days before municipal consideration of a variance or 15 - conditional use permit request, the District shall be notified of the requested action and be allowed to 16 - provide comment on the requested action.
-Variances that would circumvent the intent and purposes of 17 - these rules shall not be granted.
-18 - 1.1.9 Permits Subject to Rule F: Steep Slope Rule 19 - 20 Upon showing, to the satisfaction of the District, that the LGU has enacted and is following official 21 controls necessary to meet the intent of these rules, the District may issue an exception to the rule for projects with land-disturbing activities that require a municipal grading, building, parking lot, or 22 - foundation permit that impact less than 50 cubic yards or less than 5,000 square feet of surface area or 23 - vegetation.
-The exception, if issued, will be documented the municipal permit, wherein the LGU must 24 - 25 - agree (1) that it will enforce its official controls; (2) that the exception will terminate if the LGU amends its official controls such that they no longer meet the intent of these rules; and (3) that the LGU will - 26 27 provide notice to the District of all permits issued under the exception.
+If the LGU is - 2 found noncompliant, the District will work with the LGU to correct the issue.
+However, if problems - 3 persist, the District may revoke or suspend the municipal permit and require individual permits, issued - 4 by the District, for all activities covered by these Rules.
+The District may also pursue remedies as - 5 provided by law to ensure compliance with these Rules. - 6 The District will not be responsible for liabilities, costs, and damages caused by the LGU's lack of7 proper implementation. - 8 1.1.7 Suspension or Revocation - 9 1.1.8 The District may revoke or suspend an issued municipal permit if it was issued based upon 10 inaccurate information provided by the permittee, the permittee has not demonstrated the ability 11 to fulfill the terms, or the permittee fails an audit.
+Variance - 12 It is the District's policy to allow LGUs to grant variances and issue conditional use permits according - 13 to processes for such actions contained in existing local controls, except for the professional certification - 14 requirement for steep slopes.
+At least thirty days before municipal consideration of a variance or - 15 conditional use permit request, the District shall be notified of the requested action and be allowed to - 16 provide comment on the requested action.
+Variances that would circumvent the intent and purposes of - 17 these rules shall not be granted. - 18 1.1.9 Permits Subject to Rule F: Steep Slope Rule - 19 Upon showing, to the satisfaction of the District, that the LGU has enacted and is following official - 20 controls necessary to meet the intent of these rules, the District may issue an exception to the rule for - 21 projects with land-disturbing activities that require a municipal grading, building, parking lot, or - foundation permit that impact less than 50 cubic yards or less than 5,000 square feet of surface area or - 23 vegetation.
+The exception, if issued, will be documented in the municipal permit, wherein the LGU must - agree (1) that it will enforce its official controls; (2) that the exception will terminate if the LGU amends - 25 its official controls such that they no longer meet the intent of these rules; and (3) that the LGU will - 26 provide notice to the District of all permits issued under the exception.

-28 1.2 Individual Permit
+27 1.2 Individual Permit

-- The Individual Permit allows the District to act as regulatory body in those areas not regulated by a 29 municipality.
-These include unincorporated and ungoverned areas of the Fort Snelling Historic District 30 and on Minnesota Department of Transportation (MnDOT) right-of-way.
-31 - 1.2.1 Policy 32 - 33 An individual permit is required for projects proposed by the MNDOT and all projects occurring in the - Fort Snelling Historic District unincorporated area of the District (i.e., where there is no LGU exercising 34 35 official controls). - 36 Except where a municipal permit has been issued and remains in effect (i.e., has not been revoked or - 37 suspended), a person undertaking an activity for which these rules require a permit must obtain the - required permit from the District before commencing the regulated activity.
-38
+- 28 The Individual Permit allows the District to act as regulatory body in those areas not regulated by a 29 municipality.
+These include unincorporated and ungoverned areas of the Fort Snelling Historic District 30 and on MnDOT right-of-way. - 31 1.2.1 Policy - 32 An individual permit is required for projects proposed by the MnDOT and all projects occurring in the - Fort Snelling Historic District unincorporated area of the District (i.e., where there is no LGU exercising official controls). - Except where a municipal permit has been issued and remains in effect (i.e., has not been revoked or suspended), a person undertaking an activity for which these rules require a permit must obtain the - 37 required permit from the District before commencing the regulated activity. - 38 1.2.2 Application

-1 1.2.2 Application